Over-the-counter (OTC) medicines can help ease a child's aches and pains. But you should know a few things before you pop open a bottle.

 Don't play healthcare provider.
 Don't double the dose just because your child seems sicker than last time.

-Before you give your child 2 medicines at the same time, talk to your healthcare provider or pharmacist.
+Talk to your healthcare provider or pharmacist before you give your child 2 medicines at the same time.

-Aspirin should never be given to children unless you are directed to do so by your child's healthcare provider.
-It can cause Reye syndrome, a potentially fatal disease of the liver.
+Never give aspirin to children under 19 years old unless advised to do so by your child's healthcare provider.
+It can cause Reye's syndrome, a possibly fatal disease of the liver and brain.

-Acetaminophen and ibuprofen can be dangerous if given in the incorrect dosages.
+Keep in mind that acetaminophen and ibuprofen can be dangerous if the wrong dosage is given.
 Always ask your healthcare provider what dose to give.
-Don't rely on the age ranges on the bottle as these are weight dependent and not every child weighs the same amount at any given age.
+Don't rely on the age ranges on the bottle.
+These are weight dependent and not every child weighs the same amount at any given age.

 Follow any age and weight limits on the label.